thomas-k-cameron/my-mbo-analysis-book/src/extra-research/result.md

-# Extra Research: long 30 days federal fund rate with covered call
+# Fun Quiz: long 30 days federal fund rate with covered call
 The research question is unrelated to rest of the questions.
 This is more of a fun brain teaser than a research project.